-The fair value of the contingent consideration of the OE Plus acquisition discussed in Note 3 was \$1,320,000 at the acquisition date based on an option-pricing model.
-The contingent consideration is a Level 3 liability recorded in accrued expenses and other liabilities in the Company's consolidated balance sheet at March 31, 2016.
-Any subsequent changes from the initial recognition in the fair value of the contingent consideration are recorded in current period earnings as a general and administrative expense.
-During the year ended March 31, 2016, a gain of \$990,000 was recorded in general and administrative expenses due to the change in the fair value of the contingent consideration.
+The Company estimated the fair value of the contingent consideration liability using level 3 inputs and an option-pricing model at each balance sheet date.
+This amount was recorded in accrued expenses in the Company's consolidated balance sheet at March 31, 2016.
+Any subsequent changes from the initial recognition in the fair value of the contingent consideration were recorded in current period earnings as a general and administrative expense.
+On June 21, 2016, the Company entered into a full release and settlement agreement with former owners of OE Plus Ltd., pursuant to which the Company agreed to pay \$314,000 in full and complete satisfaction of all payments of any sort otherwise owed by the Company in connection with the May 2015 asset purchase agreement.
+This amount was paid in full on July 6, 2016.
+During the years ended March 31, 2017 and 2016, gains of \$16,000 and \$990,000, respectively, were recorded in general and administrative expenses due to the change in the fair value of the contingent consideration.